 These violent events have usually occurred in conjunction with major economic, social and political crises, mobilisation of ethnic identities, formation of new states, colonial processes and modernisation.
 While studying different cases of genocide and mass violence closely, you will also learn methodologies and analytical perspectives from various disciplines.

-You will write a thesis worth 45 credits (or 15 credits if you choose to finish after one year).
+As a student in the Master Programme in Holocaust and Genocide Studies you will write a thesis worth 45 credits (or 15 credits if you choose to finish after one year).
 You will also have the possibility of combining the studies with methods courses and courses at other departments.

 First semester During the first semester you will study compulsory courses in Holocaust history and other episodes of genocide and mass violence from cross-disciplinary perspectives.

 Other case studies analysed include Armenia, Cambodia, Rwanda and Bosnia-Herzegovina.
 Episodes of genocidal violence that have occurred in Latin and North America, Africa and Asia will also be studied.
 You will learn about the historical, political and cultural processes and contexts in which mass violence has occurred, including fascism, colonialism, and communism.

 Second semester The second semester will begin with an obligatory course on theories of genocide and mass violence, followed by the opportunity to choose from different courses covering specific aspects of mass violence, including psychology, social psychology, cultural and social anthropology, peace and conflict studies, international law and the study of (historical) memory.

 You will also have the opportunity to take relevant courses from other cooperating departments within the Faculties of Arts and Social Sciences.

 Third semester During the third semester you will choose a specific method for your thesis, take a methodology course, and begin drafting of your degree project.